15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Caitlin R. Kiernan

 Caitlin Kiernan is an author known for her talent for cosmic horror.
-She has written horror stories that fall into multiple genres, ranging from comics and novels to short stories and dark fantasy.
+She has written horror stories in multiple genres, from comics and novels to short stories and dark fantasy.

-The fans of Stephen King will like her work because it has just about everything they could ever want, including psychological thrills, an atmospheric setting, and unusual creatures that might be difficult to describe.
-It would be best to start by reading The Drowning Girl, which won a Bram Stoker award.
+Fans of Stephen King will love her work because it has almost everything they could ever want, including psychological thrills, an atmospheric setting, and unusual supernatural creatures.
+The Drowning Girl is a fantastic novel that won a Bram Stoker award.
 This story bends reality in a supernatural, psychological thriller that will eventually have humanity confronting the forces of pure evil.

 15. Stephen Graham Jones